Module 4: Marketing Your Rental Vacancy – LandlordPass

 • Parking: number of stalls, included vs. extra cost.

-• Pet policy: allowed, not allowed, or case-by-case with pet deposit.
+• Pet policy: allowed, not allowed, or case-by-case with a pet deposit.
+Note: certified service and guide dogs must be accommodated regardless of your pet policy.

 Photos